AI-generated

 Doctrines

-• Jurisdiction of the Court of Industrial Relations — The CIR has jurisdiction over claims arising from employment when the employer-employee relationship still exists or when the employee seeks reinstatement alleging wrongful severance of such relationship.
+• Jurisdiction of Labor Courts (Sy Huan-Price Stabilization Doctrine) — The CIR (now NLRC) has jurisdiction over money claims arising from employment if: (1) the employer-employee relationship is still existing; OR (2) the employee seeks reinstatement.
 Once the relationship is terminated and no reinstatement is sought, money claims fall under the jurisdiction of regular courts.

-• Prescription of Overtime Claims — Actions for overtime compensation must be enforced within three years after the cause of action accrued under Section 7-A of the Eight-Hour Labor Law; otherwise, the action is forever barred.
+• Three-Year Prescription Rule (Eight-Hour Labor Law) — Under Section 7-A of CA 444, actions for enforcement of labor claims must be brought within three years after the cause of action accrued; otherwise, the action is forever barred.

 Key Excerpts

-• "Where the employer-employee relationship is still existing or is sought to be reestablished because of its wrongful severance (as where the employee seeks reinstatement) the Court of Industrial Relations has jurisdiction over all claims arising out of, or in connection with employment, such as those related to the Minimum Wage Law and the Eight-Hour Labor Law.
+• "where the employer-employee relationship is still existing or is sought to be reestablished because of its wrongful severance (as where the employee seeks reinstatement) the Court of Industrial Relations has jurisdiction over all claims arising out of, or in connection with employment...
 After the termination of the relationship and no reinstatement is sought, such claims become mere money claims, and come within the jurisdiction of the regular courts."

 • "Since the burden of proof of illegal dismissal devolved upon claimant-respondent himself, his failure to discharge this burden defeats his allegation that he was illegally dismissed."